 Classical and Near Eastern Languages and Civilizations

-Our curriculum strengthens a student's ability to communicate, reason, and understand the social, cultural, and physical environment of the ancient and modern worlds.
-The department fosters careful and creative thinking in our students, based in the linguistic, cultural, and historical roots of the rich, varied, and strategically important societies of the Mediterranean basin.
+The curriculum is designed to strengthen a student's ability to communicate, reason, and understand the social, cultural, and physical environment of the ancient and modern worlds.
+The department fosters careful and creative thinking in its students, based in the linguistic, cultural, and historical roots of the rich, varied, and strategically important societies of the Mediterranean basin.

-Teaching Instructors S. Marcus, N. Taher, E. Oraby
+Teaching Instructors D. El-Hefnawy, E. Oraby, N. Taher,

 Explanation of Course Numbers